dOrgTech/Ecosystem/proposals/Alchemy/03-nft-support.md

 ## User Story

 ### Current
-Alchemy currently lacks the ability to display, transfer and create NFTs (ERC721s and ERC1151).
+Alchemy currently lacks the ability to display, transfer, create and sell NFTs (ERC721s and ERC1151).

 ### New
 As an artist, I want to collaborate with other artists and create/sell NFT art on OpenSea (to share profit) with a storefront or through bundling.